Skip to content

 Lab Design

-The lab models shadow AI sprawl across four target hosts, not just one careless machine.
+The lab models shadow AI sprawl across five target hosts, not just one careless machine.
 Each role owns a different part of the problem space, which makes discovery, pivoting, and inventory drift feel much closer to a real internal environment.

 Host Roles